LynxGeekNYC/Automated-SQL-Injection/README.md

 - Formatted Output: Results are displayed in a pretty table using the prettytable library.
 - Email Notifications: The script sends email notifications when scans are completed, useful for long-running operations.
 - Error Handling: Proper error handling and timeouts are in place to ensure the script doesn’t hang or crash.
+- Added Gobuster: Gobuster is useful for discovering hidden directories and files on a web server, which could expose additional attack surfaces.

 #Was this script helpful?
 Please donate!